One corrections officer spread a false rumor that the new female officer at the state prison in South Windham was a stripper.

 “I wanted to continue working at my job, and I miss it very much,” Sampson said.
 “It’s just really hard right now.”

+Matt Drange contributed to this report.
 The Maine Center for Public Interest Reporting is a nonpartisan, non-profit news service based in Hallowell.
 Email: firstname.lastname@example.org.
-Web: pinetreewatchdog.org.
+Web: pinetreewatch.org.
 Disclosure: David Webbert has been a donor to the Center.

 Marilyn Tourtelotte worked for the Department of Conservation as a park manager for over 15 years.
 She had also been a game warden for the Department of Inland Fisheries and Wildlife and served as co-chairman of the Land Use Regulation Commission.